Website Pasco Kids First

 Keeping Kids Safe; Strengthening Families

-Primarily responsible for conducting family-based assessments to determine Healthy Families program eligibility throughout Pasco and Hernando counties.
+JOB SUMMARY: Primarily responsible for conducting family-based assessments to determine Healthy Families program eligibility throughout Pasco and Hernando counties.

 - Review prenatal and Infant Healthy Start screens that are positive for Healthy Families.